 Accessing it from the beautiful Plaza Mayor, the Ciudad Monumental pretty much does what it says on the tin.
 The rich and noble of numerous times and cultures built their homes and places of worship here.
 Very few people live in this spookily well preserved walled city now – instead it’s filled with churches and palaces, museums, an Arab aljibe, or water cistern, a Jewish quarter, Roman remains and more palaces.

 You can see why they shoot movies here.
 No need to remove any tell-tale signs of modernity – there are none.
 And none of the whitewashed charm of Andalucia.
 The stone is bare and heavy: from grey to warm brown in the form of towers, steeples and fortified walls.
 Balconies for Juliet and turrets for Rapunzel.

 In Extremadura’s summer, it’s hot – the narrow, shady streets are cooling.
 Around every corner another antique vista.
 It’s popular with domestic tourists but an early morning walk will ensure that you have the place more or less to yourself.
 I wander as the first light of the sun drapes itself like gold leaf over the upper reaches of the bell towers, leaving the squares and alleys below in shadow for now.

-There’s a Parador here if money is no object – we satisfy ourselves with a peek through the window and a gasp at the opulence.
+There’s a Parador Hotel here if money is no object – we satisfy ourselves with a peek through the window and a gasp at the opulence.
 Just a few restaurants within the walls.
-Down to earth food and good clean rooms are available around Plaza Mayor.
+Down-to-earth food and good clean rooms are available around Plaza Mayor.
 It means that the Ciudad Monumental is given over almost entirely to conservation and visitors – something that might have sucked some of the life out of it, but wandering the streets at quiet times it’s one of the most convincing and immersive medieval cityscapes in Spain.